-By batching these tasks you may be able to reap the benefits you thought you needed with another employee.
+By batching these tasks, you may be able to reap the benefits without hiring a new employee.

 Finally, you can work asynchronously on email as well.
 Using a tool like ContactMonkey, you can easily schedule emails to delay and send later.